dataiku/dss-plugin-neo4j/README.md

 ## Using the Plugin

 ### Prerequisites
-In order to use the Plugin, you will need:
+In order to use this Plugin, you will need:

 * network connectivity open between the Neo4j host server and the DSS host server
 * password-less ssh access from the DSS host server (for the user running DSS) to the Neo4j server (for the user running Neo4j) in order to copy files over scp